briannoelkesuma/tershine/README.md

 🌟 TerShine
-A Python-based toolkit for scraping, vector-indexing, and querying product and guide data.
-Ideal for building question‑answering tools or recommendation systems utilizing both structured and unstructured data.
+A Python-based toolkit for scraping, vector indexing, and querying product and guide data.
+Ideal for building question-answering tools or recommendation systems utilizing both structured and unstructured data.

 🚀 Features
-Web scraping of product listings, washing guides, and transcripts.
+Web scraping of product listings, washing guides, and transcripts

-Vector indexing for retrieving semantically relevant information.
+Vector indexing for retrieving semantically relevant information

-Multiple backends supported: basic, LangGraph, and custom logic.
+Multiple backends supported: basic, LangGraph, and custom logic

-Validation and testing functionality for development.
+Validation and testing functionality for development

-Front‑end component for interactive querying.
+Front‑end component for interactive querying

 📂 Repository Structure
 bash